Methylenebis(dibutyldithiocarbamate)

 Methylenebis(dibutyldithiocarbamate) is the organosulfur compound with the formula CH2(SC(S)NBu2)2 (Bu = C4H9).
-It is a derivative of dibutyldithiocarbamate that is used as an additive to various lubricants, both as an antioxidant and to prevent metal surfaces.
+It is a derivative of dibutyldithiocarbamate that is used as an additive to various lubricants, both as an antioxidant and a preservative for metal surfaces.
 It is prepared by alkylation of the dithiocarbamate with dichloromethane.
 Although it is described as colored, simple esters of dithiocarbamate are typically colorless.